evaletolab/bicyclelab-charger/README.md

 the constant charge.
 The size of the board is about 30x90mm

-##Battery protection, cell balancing
+##Cell balancing and protection
 This project is targeted for each individual cell.
 The purpose of this project is to make a simple cascading module to manage over/under voltage/temperatur for each cell.
 The first prototype is still not available for testing.

-1. passive balancing for the cell overvoltage
+1. an overvoltage measurement is triggering a passive balancing for the cell
 2. TODO - implement an isolated one wire communication to broadcast,
   * undervoltage signal
   * over temperature signal